The Temple of Trash

 Material experimentation

-Consolidation & installation
+Consolidation and installation

 - Challenges1/2